 If you treat both of those people the same, you’re wasting resources.
 That’s why you need to segment your audience.

-Here are some segmentation options you can use in this advanced Google AdWords strategy:
+Here are some remarketing segmentation options you can use in this advanced Google AdWords strategy:

 - The number of times people visit your site

-- The amount of time people spend on your site
+- The length of time people spend on your site

 - Demographic detail

 - Goal completion

 It’s not as hard as you might think to segment your audiences.
 Once again, Google Analytics is your friend, assuming you’ve linked it to AdWords.

 Just click Admin at the bottom of the left-hand sidebar.
 Then, click on Audience Definitions in the middle section of the page that appears next.
 Click on Audiences in the dropdown menu.